 The Eviction Process in Wisconsin: Rules for Landlords and Property Managers

 When evicting a tenant in Wisconsin, a landlord must carefully follow the rules and procedures set forth by Wisconsin law.
-If the landlord does not follow all the legal rules, the eviction may not be valid.
+If the landlord doesn't follow all the legal rules, the eviction might not be valid.
 This article will explain the basic rules and procedures the landlord or property manager must follow when evicting a tenant in Wisconsin.

 Notice for Termination With Cause

-A landlord must have legal cause to evict a tenant early, that is, before the term of the tenancy has expired.
+A landlord must have legal cause (a reason) to evict a tenant before the term of the tenancy has expired.
 In Wisconsin, the most common legal causes are tenant failure to pay rent or violation of the lease or rental agreement.
-Before the landlord files an eviction lawsuit with the court, the landlord must terminate the tenancy.
+Before the landlord files an eviction lawsuit, the landlord must terminate the tenancy.
 This is done by giving the tenant notice.
-The type of notice required will depend on the type of tenancy and the reason for the eviction.
+The type of notice required depends on the type of tenancy and the reason for the eviction.

-• Notice for Failure to Pay Rent: If the tenant is in a fixed-term tenancy, such as for one year or less, and the tenant fails to pay rent, then the landlord can give the tenant a five-day notice to pay or vacate.
+• Notice for Failure to Pay Rent: If the tenant is in a fixed-term tenancy, such as for one year or less, and the tenant fails to pay rent, the landlord can give the tenant a five-day notice to pay or vacate.
 This notice must inform the tenant that the tenant has five days to either pay rent or move out of the rental unit.
 If the landlord has already given the tenant this notice within one year, then the landlord can give the tenant a 14-day notice to vacate.
-This time, the tenant will not have the right to pay rent.
-Instead, the tenant will need to move by the end of the 14-day timeframe, or the landlord will file an eviction lawsuit against the tenant (see Wis.
-Stat.
-Ann. § 704.17(2)(a)).
-Eviction Notices for Nonpayment of Rent in Wisconsin has more information on this topic.
+This time, the tenant won't have the right to pay rent.
+Instead, the tenant will need to move by the end of the 14-day timeframe, or the landlord will file an eviction lawsuit against the tenant.
+(Wis.
+Stat. § 704.17(2)(a) (2025).)

 • Notice for Lease Violations: If the tenant in a fixed-term tenancy violates the lease or seriously damages the rental unit, the landlord can give the tenant a five-day notice to remedy or vacate.
 This notice will inform the tenant that the tenant will have five days to either remedy the violation or move out of the rental unit.
 If the landlord has already given the tenant this notice within one year, then the landlord can give the tenant a 14-day notice to vacate.
 Under this notice, the tenant will not have the right to fix the violation.
-Instead, the tenant will be expected to move by the end of the 14-day period, or the landlord can file an eviction lawsuit against the tenant (see Wis.
-Stat.
-Ann. § 704.17(2)(b)).
+Instead, the tenant will be expected to move by the end of the 14-day period, or the landlord can file an eviction lawsuit against the tenant.
+(Wis.
+Stat. § 704.17(2)(b) (2025).)

-• Notice for Drug- or Gang-Related Activity: If the fixed-term tenant is involved with drug- or gang-related activity and a law enforcement officer notifies the landlord of this, then the landlord can give the tenant a five-day notice to vacate.
-Under this notice, the tenant must move out of the rental unit within five days, or the landlord can file an eviction lawsuit against the tenant (see Wis.
-Stat.
-Ann. § 704.17(2)(c)).
+• Notice for Drug- or Gang-Related Activity: If the fixed-term tenant is involved with drug- or gang-related activity and a law enforcement officer notifies the landlord of this, the landlord can give the tenant a five-day notice to vacate.
+Under this notice, the tenant must move out of the rental unit within five days, or the landlord can file an eviction lawsuit against the tenant.
+(Wis.
+Stat. § 704.17(2)(c) (2025).)

 Notice for Termination Without Cause